-Fill out your FAFSA at www.fafsa.ed.gov and submit a Graduate Information Worksheet.
+Graduate Students: Fill out your FAFSA and submit an Online Information Worksheet.

 I completed a FAFSA before and got student loans.
 Do I have to submit it again?

 Yes.
 You must complete a new FAFSA for every academic year that you wish to receive loans.
-You will also need to complete a Graduate Information Worksheet each year.
+You will also need to complete an Online Information Worksheet each year.

 I completed my FAFSA.
 What happens next?

-If you have been fully admitted, once you have completed your FAFSA, you will receive a letter of instruction from Graduate Student Financial Services.
-Complete the instructions, which include an institutional worksheet.
-You will receive a financial aid offer letter within 6 to 8 weeks.
+Graduate Students: If you have been fully admitted, once you have completed your FAFSA, you will receive a letter of instruction from Graduate and Professional Student Financial Services.
+You must complete the instructions before you can receive a financial aid offer.

 I already completed my FAFSA and got my offer letter in the mail.
 What do I do now?

 Please read your offer letter carefully.
 On the reverse side of your offer letter, you will find instructions detailing the steps necessary to secure your financial aid loans.